Cerebras/inference-examples/cerebras-streamlit/README.md

 ### Step 3: Streamline your Streamlit Experience
 Press RUN and then run the command `streamlit run main.py` in Shell to interact with the UI.

-Certainly!
-Let’s break down the provided code into sections and explain how each part showcases a feature of Streamlit.
-We will also include a section at the end detailing how to deploy a Streamlit app.

----

 ### Code Overview